 Make hollandaise sauce

-- Put a pot with water at the bottom on medium low heat heat.
+- Put a pot with water at the bottom on medium-low heat.

-- Grab a metal or glass bowl that fits over top.
-It’s important that it doesn’t touch the water when you put it on the pot.
+- Grab a metal or glass bowl that fits over the top.
+It mustn't touch the water when you put it on the pot.

 - Put three egg yolks in the bowl.
 Add the juice of half a lemon.

-- Whisk until it’s foamy then put the bowl on top of the pot.
-From now on you keep whisking until the sauce is done.
+- Whisk until it’s foamy, then put the bowl on top of the pot.
+You keep whisking until the sauce is thick and creamy.